 What is a Shared lives placement?

-Support takes place in the home of a local family, who are approved to Shared lives support.
+Support takes place in the home of a family in Leicestershire, who are approved to offer Shared lives support.
 It can be delivered in several different ways:

 - Living in a carer's home: the person needing support may live in the carer's own home and be supported in their everyday life.
 Sharing a carer's home can be to cover a short-term need (such as providing a break for a person's main carer) or a longer-term situation.

-- Day-time support: regular support sessions held in the carer's home providing support and accommodation for LCC Shared Lives.
+- Day-time support: regular support sessions held in the carer's home providing support and meaningful activities for LCC Shared Lives.
+This could also include days out or activities in the community.

 If you are staying overnight: